 Betternet is a well-known VPN that offers both free and paid versions.
-While it may be popular with some mobile users, it also suffers from a very troubling history.
-As we’ll explain below, a team of researchers caught Betternet embedding malware and tracking libraries in their VPN apps.
+While it may be popular with some mobile users, it also has a very troubling history.
+As we’ll explain further in this Betternet VPN review, a team of researchers caught Betternet embedding malware and tracking libraries in their VPN apps.

 In this new and updated Betternet review, we’ll examine all of these issues while also posting new test results.
 Let’s dive in!